grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors.md

 | `gracefulRampDown` | Grace period for a test iteration to finish before shutting down a VU when ramping down | `"30s"`      |
 | `startVUs`         | Number of virtual users at the beginning of test                                        | `1`          |

-A time-based scenario, the total duration is equal to the sum of `duration` timeframe(s) from each `stage`.
+As a time-based scenario, the total duration is equal to the sum of `duration` timeframe(s) from each `stage`.
 The first stage will begin with `startVUs` VU(s) and ramp up (or down) linearly over the configured `duration` to the `target` number of VUs specified within the stage.
 The next stage, if configured, will then ramp up or down from that point to the desired `target` VU(s) over the specified `duration` timeframe.
 This pattern continues for each remaining stage.
 As with _Constant VUs_, each running VU will continually perform test iterations until the scenario ends.

 [Experiment with _Ramping VUs_ for yourself!](./08-Setting-load-profiles-with-executors/Ramping-VUs-Exercises.md)